 C. Do breasts need time to refill?

-Waiting for a long set amount of time to feed your baby (under the mistaken belief that breasts need time to “refill”) would constantly delay breast milk flow that will lead to decreased milk supply over time.
+Waiting for a long set amount of time to feed your baby (under the mistaken belief that breasts need time to “refill”) would constantly delay breast milk flow which will lead to decreased milk supply over time.

 Remember, milk production slows down when milk accumulates in the breast.
-It takes only about 20-30 minutes for the breasts to “fill up” again, i.e. for the breast milk flow become quicker!
+It takes only about 20-30 minutes for the breasts to “fill up” again, i.e. for the breast milk flow to become quicker!

 It’s also found out in studies, that the emptier the breast, the faster the breast makes milk.
 So when you pump out the majority of breast milk, the milk production will speed up in response.

-D. Exclusive breast pumping at a workplace.
+D. Exclusively breast pumping at a workplace.

 To not end up ruining your schedule, add your pump times to your work calendar.
-Depending on the country you live in, your workplace may or may not provide you a private space & time for you to pump.
+Depending on the country you live in, your workplace may or may not provide you with a private space & time for you to pump.
 Check your company’s policies to confirm.

-Although in the United States, companies are required to provide a non-restroom, private location for women to pump during the first year of their newborn.
+In the United States, companies are required to provide a non-restroom, private location for women to pump during the first year of their newborn.

 4. What supplies do you need while Exclusive Breast Pumping?